centrapay/streamsub/README.md

 ```
 scripts/redis-xgroup-create.js stream-1 group-1
 ```

+Consumer groups are scoped to a stream.
+Different consumer groups can share the same name if they are created on different streams.

 The StreamSub client can be instructed to create Redis stream consumer groups for all registered subscribers.